LA PORTE, TEXAS

 Harris County, Texas

 29° 39' 53" N, 95° 2' 27" W (29.664722, -95.040833)

-“On the northwest shore of Trinity Bay, the inland extension
+“On the NW shore of Trinity Bay, the inland extension of Galveston

 About 30 Miles NW of Galveston